The kitchen is the great equalizer. Food doesn’t care about the colour of your skin…

-One of my greatest frustrations with the WFC competitor packets were the adjustments that came in the final two weeks before the event.
-My week prior to competition was spent focused on the last round of fundraising to get us to Vegas.
-Details and prep for the pop-up were foremost in my mind and therefore it was difficult to keep up with the last minute shuffling.
-I spent a considerable amount of time debriefing when I landed in Vegas just to come up to speed and I still missed details on the final round of turn ins.
+One of my greatest frustrations with the WFC competitor packets was the adjustments that came in the final two weeks before the event.
+My week prior to the competition was spent focused on the last round of fundraising to get us to Vegas.
+Details and prep for the pop-up were foremost in my mind and therefore it was difficult to keep up with the last-minute shuffling.
+I spent a considerable amount of time debriefing when I landed in Vegas just to come up to speed and I still missed details on the final round of turn-ins.
 (I believe I was simply in shock that I made it to the finals!)

 2) Have A Plan

 To compete timing must be a part of your plan.
-As competitors we know in advance how much time will be allotted for each stage of the competition.
-There are warning calls and announcements when the turn in window opens, at which point you know you have ten minutes to get that dish to the table.
-Do not allow time slip away, have a plan for the time given and use it well because there are no mulligans in competitive cooking.
+As competitors, we know in advance how much time will be allotted for each stage of the competition.
+There are warning calls and announcements when the turn-in window opens, at which point you know you have ten minutes to get that dish to the table.
+Do not allow time to slip away, have a plan for the time given and use it well because there are no mulligans in competitive cooking.

 The best teams had a high level of communication.
 They talked to each other about where they were at and what was left to be done.
 Diane & I relied on both my written recipe and a short form cheat sheet that had each task assigned to a team member.
 I love a good list, it gives a sense of accomplishment as I check things off and ensured that every element was addressed.

 We talked through the recipe before each session to be sure we were on the same page and communicated clearly and concisely through the event.
 Diane and I had never cooked together before and so it was incumbent upon me to deliver clear direction in a calm, direct manner.
 In my opinion, communication was one of our key elements of success.